dhasenan/newer_testament/diary.md

 This gives me better tools for working with the intermediate forms, instead of using the text and manually splitting it and so forth.

+### Moving the NLP analysis (and maybe more?) to initial ingestion

+This is an efficiency thing.
+I'd rather not wait six whole minutes every time for the NLP to run when I can just run it when I turn the raw text into JSON.

+### Figure out name detection

+Spacy is kinda crud with name detection.
+It seems to think "hath" is a proper noun.
+"Heaven" and "God" are more understandable, but then there are things like "night".
+It identifies a total of 1007 lowercase words as proper nouns, which is frankly unusable (the Bible's only got like 33k words!).

+The question is, does it miss anything?
+If not, that would be a decent first-pass filter.

+### Switch to a newer translation

+Spacy doesn't handle words like "shouldst" and "hath", and it's bad with things as simple as "ye".
+The World English Bible is a public domain translation from the late 1990s, so it should use language more amenable to Spacy parsing.